alicewriteswrongs/old-blog/_posts/2015-06-12-til-pointers-and-stuff-rc-day-14.markdown

 {% endhighlight %}

 I love relying on a boolean expression to get an array index!
 Nice and elegant.
-Anyway, in trying to get this to work taught me something useful, I originally had this as `main`:
+Anyway, in trying to get this to work I learned something useful.
+I originally had this as `main`:

 {% highlight c %}